OS-EDA/Course/Chapter_00_Preparations/c00_preparations.md

 * To be written
 * This should be matching to option C (IHP server)
 * Waiting on IHP information about their docker / server install.

-## Install Option C: Guide to use an IHP server with installed EDA tools
-* This option is still in development.
-* Expect updates when it is ready to use.
-* Till then it is recommended to take Option A or B.